The best sushi rice has plump, shiny kernels that retain their firm shape. And while the rice is sticky, it should never be mushy.

 Pour off the water, and repeat four to five times – until the water starts to run clear.
 It doesn’t need to be perfectly crystal clear.

-3. Drain the rice well
+3. Drain rice well

-Transfer the washed rice to a mesh strainer or sieve and leave it to drain for five minutes before adding it to the pressure cooker.
+Transfer the washed rice to a fine mesh strainer or sieve and leave it to drain for five minutes before adding it to the pressure cooker.

 4. Natural pressure release